Everygame Ryder Cup Free Bets: Get $500 In Golf Betting Offers

 While the action peaks on Sunday with the singles and all 12 players on show.
 There’s a total of 28 points on offer, so the first team to notch 14 1/2 points wins the Ryder Cup.
 In the event of a tie or draw – the USA will retain the Ryder Cup as they are the current holders after winning in 2021 at Whistling Straits.

 However, the USA team will also be trying to overcome a 30-year run without a Ryder Cup win away in Europe – with their last success away from America in this event coming in 1993.
-Can Zach Johnson stop the rot?
+Can Zach Johnson and the US team stop the rot?

 Note: Odds are subject to change